We seek unconventional thinkers, dreamers, and doers who are passionate about using their creative works to impact society.

 We're here to help.

 A great way to get to know more about UArts, while receiving answers to all of your questions, is to visit us.
-Please see the section below entitled "Visit, Tour, Connect" for more information about Transfer Nights—our evening information sessions specifically designed for Transfer students, Open Houses, campus tours and more.
+Please see the section below entitled "Visit, Tour, Connect" for more information about Transfer Information Sessions, Open Houses, campus tours and more.